The Great Debate

 It’s so fun to watch.
 What surprised you about debate after spending so much time with this material?

 What I came away with, that most surprised me is probably this thing that first attracted me as well, which is that even these guys, as cultured as they were, as educated as they were, couldn't behave well around each other.
 It seemed to me a really good metaphor for the present political system.
 That was when I got the idea in 2010.
 I thought oh great, this is such an obviously great idea, I'll get funded immediately and have it out for the 2012 election – because the nation will never get more divided than this, I thought, in 2012.
-It was four years to get funding, and we got it out in time for the 2016 elections.
+I partnered with Morgan Neville, whom I'd worked with before, and it took us four years to get funding.
+We got it out in time for the 2016 elections.

 It's even more timely, unfortunately.
 It became even more relevant.
 ABC did this in a desperate move to cover the DNC.